-The TotalCare Birth Center includes 10 LDR (labor, delivery, recovery) rooms, 25 postpartum beds and 3 operating rooms.
-The LDR rooms are designed to create a comfortable atmosphere during labor, delivery, and recovery and are equipped to care for low-risk, as well as, high-risk obstetrical patients.
-Family-centered care is provided by an RN staff.
+The Maternity Services includes 10 LDR (labor, delivery, recovery) rooms, 3 operating rooms and several postpartum and antepartum rooms.
+All rooms are designed to create a comfortable atmosphere and are equipped to care for both low risk and high risk patients.
+Family-centered care is provided by all of our staff.
 Specialized staff such as anesthesiologists, neonatologists, and perinatologists are available on-site 24 hours a day to meet any routine or emergency needs that may arise for mother or baby.

 Pre- and post-anesthesia nursing provides care to children in a 13-bed observation unit prior to and following anesthesia, sedation for surgery, or other invasive procedures.
 A full range of nursing skills is required to deliver quality care within a short period of time.
 Nurses closely monitor their patients using sophisticated technologies.
 The medical and nursing staff work collaboratively to assure safe management of patients throughout procedural care.
 In the pre-admission testing area, the nursing focus is on patient and family education, assuring a smooth transition pre- and post-hospitalization.
 Nurses also care for patients who require observation for short stay procedures such as IV medication infusions, blood transfusions, or require discharge holding.